-The Cboe® S&P 500 BuyWriteSM Index1 (the BXMSM) returned 1.35% in the third quarter of 2021, outperforming the S&P 500® Index by 77 basis points (bps) and bringing its year-to-date return to 12.61%.
-With monthly returns of 0.50%, 2.62% and -1.72% in July, August and September, respectively, the BXMSM lagged the S&P 500® Index over the first two months but downside protection during the September equity market decline was the main driver of the BXM’sSM outperformance for the quarter.
+The Cboe® S&P 500 BuyWriteSM Index1 (the BXMSM) returned -7.59% in third quarter, underperforming the S&P 500® Index by 271 basis points (bps) and bringing its year-to-date return to -17.01%.
+With monthly returns of 3.89%, -4.80% and -6.57% in July, August and September, respectively, the BXMSM’s loss mitigation relative to the S&P 500® Index in September did not make up for its lagging performance in July.
 On the third Friday of each month, the BXMSM writes a new index call option as the option it wrote the previous month expires.
-The premiums the BXMSM collects on its written index call options have significant influence on its return potential during equity market advances and help to mitigate market declines.
-The premiums the BXMSM collected as a percentage of the BXM’sSM underlying value were 1.39%, 1.50% and 1.54% in July, August and September, respectively.
-From the beginning of the quarter through September 2, the BXMSM returned 3.26%, lagging the 5.84% return of the S&P 500® Index by 258 bps, as premiums collected by the BXMSM were insufficient to keep pace with the equity market’s strong advance.
-During September’s equity market decline, the remaining premium collected on its call option written in August, combined with the premium received on September 17, helped provide over 300 bps of downside protection.
-From September 2 through September 30, the BXMSM declined 1.84% compared to the 4.97% decline of the S&P 500® Index.
+The premiums the BXMSM collects on its written index call options have significant influence on its return potential during market advances and help to mitigate market declines.
+The premiums the BXMSM collected as a percentage of its underlying value were 2.77%, 2.02% and 3.08% in July, August and September, respectively.
+From the beginning of the quarter through August 16, the BXMSM returned 4.32%, lagging the S&P 500® Index by 962 bps, as premiums collected by the BXMSM were insufficient to keep pace with the equity market’s strong advance.
+During the equity market decline during the second half of the quarter, the remaining premium collected on its call option written in August combined with the premium received on September 16 helped provide 510 bps of downside protection.
+From August 16 through quarter-end, the BXMSM declined 11.42% compared to the 16.52% decline of the S&P 500® Index.

 1The BXMSM is a passive total return index designed to track the performance of a hypothetical buy-write strategy on the S&P 500® Index.
 The construction methodology of the index includes buying an equity portfolio replicating the holdings of the S&P 500® Index and selling a single one-month S&P 500® Index call option with a strike price approximately at-the-money each month on the Friday of the standard index-option expiration cycle and holding that position until the next expiration.